Text

 What is the Flesch reading score formula?

-The readability formula used for calculating the Flesch readability ease score is:
+The formula for the Flesch readability ease score is:

 206.835 - 1.015 × (total words ÷ total sentences) - 84.6 × (total syllables ÷ total words)